digital-work-lab/open-source-project/paper/paper.md

 However, these MOOCs rarely delve into more advanced topics like Python package development, leaving a noticeable gap for learners aiming to contribute to the open source ecosystem.

-In contrast, the limited resources available for teaching Python package development primarily target self-learners.
+In contrast, resources available for teaching Python package development primarily target self-learners.
 Materials like those offered by [PyOpenSci](https://www.pyopensci.org/) or the book of @BeuzenTimbers2020 provide valuable insights into creating reusable, distributable Python libraries.
 However, these materials often lack the structured, interactive learning experience offered by formal courses.
-Consequently, while existing resources equip motivated individuals with practical tools for package development, they do not cater to a broader audience.
+Consequently, while existing resources equip individual learners with practical tools for package development, they do not cater to a broader audience.
 Addressing this gap requires tailored educational materials that combine accessibility with the depth necessary to teach Python package development.